Mashik

 Mashik (مشيك, also spelled Mshik, Msheek or Al-Mashik) is a Syrian village located in the Ziyarah Subdistrict of the al-Suqaylabiyah District in Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Mashik had a population of 311 in the 2004 census.

 Syrian Civil War

-The settlement was the site of intense fighting during the Al-Ghab offensive in August of 2015.
+The settlement was the site of intense fighting during the Al-Ghab offensive in August 2015.
 On 6 August 2024, least one civilian was killed and four others injured when a house was struck by a guided missile.